left-curve/left-curve/quint/invariants.md

   val failure = reference != result
 ```

 Then we update the state using operator `all`, which means that everyhing wrapped by it has to be `true` in order to execute it.
-If there has been a failure, `assert(q::debug("simple", reference) == q::debug("fancy", result))` will return false, and the whole run would fail.
+If there has been a failure, `assert(q::debug("simple", reference) == q::debug("fancy", result))` will return false, and the whole run would fail. `q::debug` statements are added so we can see relevant information if the test fails.

 ```bluespec "tests" +=
   all {